 Featured Projects

-Since 1984, SSP&A has directed the investigation and remediation of the 1990 Bay Road Superfund site.
-Arsenic contamination has affected soil and shallow groundwater in the 20-acre site area adjacent to San Francisco Bay, including wetland areas having both tidal and non-tidal marshes.
+SSP&A has directed the investigation and remediation of arsenic contamination that has affected soil and shallow groundwater in this 20-acre site adjacent to San Francisco Bay that included wetland areas having both tidal and non-tidal marshes.
 SSP&A has conducted extensive hydrologic investigations and modeling at the site in both the shallow and deep groundwater zones to (1) assess the impacts of historic disposal practices, and (2) estimate the extent of further migration over time at the site.

 Raton